 The faculty’s commitment to resident teaching, led by several nationally recognized educators, creates an ideal environment for resident learning and growth.
 We have a 100% pass rate for both the ABR Core and Certifying Exams.
 Our residents also enjoy success in obtaining highly competitive fellowship positions for subspecialty training.

 Our collegial atmosphere involves residents in all aspects of the training program, including curriculum design and resident selection.
-The timing and format of the ABR exam allows for a flexible, individualized fourth year of training with resident input a major driving force in the design of this year.
+The timing and format of the ABR Core exam allows for a flexible, individualized fourth year of training with resident input a major driving force in the design of this year.
 In addition to allowing residents further training in clinical areas of interest, the fourth year allows elective opportunities in global health, radiology leadership/business, and informatics, as well as a clinician-educator pathway, non-radiology clinical experiences, community radiology, and dedicated research time.
 This innovative approach sets our program apart from others.
-We have also introduced a longitudinal radiology resident educator’s track for residents in their second or third year who have a strong interest in medical education and academia, as well as a biannual research abstract workshop.
-Two years ago we implemented an AI curriculum.
+We also offer a longitudinal radiology resident educator’s track for residents in their second or third year who have a strong interest in medical education and academia.
+In 2022-2023, we piloted a novel clinical spaced interval learning (SIL) curriculum for our first-year residents, which we have continued since the inaugural year.
+A departmental faculty-led 7-week research boot camp designed for our first- and second-year residents is offered biennially.
+Our residents also participate in the ACR RLI Health Care Economics Milestones Program.

 The input of our residents is highly valued in our selection process to ensure the recruitment of residents who are academically skilled, share our vision, and are team players.
 We are fully committed to recruiting across a diverse population and promoting equity and a climate of inclusion within our department.
-To this end, this year we have formed a departmental Diversity Equity and Inclusion (DEI) Committee comprised of faculty and residents who will review diversity-related initiatives and provide departmental leadership with recommendations that will improve diversity, inclusion, and community.
-We are proud of the strength of the female leadership in our department, with the Chair, 4 of the 5 Vice Chairs, and myself as PD being women.
-To promote support and mentorship among our women in training and faculty, we have created a Women in Radiology group.
+We are proud of the strength of the female leadership in our department.
+Our Women in Radiology group focuses on promoting support and mentorship among our women in training and faculty.

-Program leadership strongly champions resident wellness, with several resident-initiated wellness endeavors implemented over the last few years.
-This year we are introducing a Resident Parenting Group.
+Program leadership strongly champions resident wellness, with several resident-initiated wellness endeavors implemented over the years.

 Sincerely,